harveshvaran/ftp82_laptop/WEEK3.md

 # Week #3 Sprint Goals:

     * Jira Task: "Make the mvn package succeed"
-    * Jira User Story: "As a Cli user of the leave application, I must be able to 'login' as an employee.
-Once logged in, I should be able to apply for leave."
+    * Jira User Story: "As a Cli user of the leave application, as an employee, I should be able to apply for leave."
     * Jira User Story: "As a Cli user of the leave application, as an employee, I should be able to see all my leave history."
     * Jira User Story: "As a Cli user of the leave application, as a manager, I should be able to see all pending leave applications of my direct report employees"
     * Jira User Story: "As a Cli user of the leave application, as a manager, I should be able to approve/deny any pending leave applications of my direct report employees"